AndreyAD1/process_controller/README.md

 The training project for multiprocessing in Python.

 ## Project Goal
-The ProcessController class runs the functions concurrently.
+ProcessController runs the functions concurrently.
-A client can configure the maximum number of concurrent processes and the running function timeout.
+A client can configure the maximum number of concurrent processes and the function timeout.

 A common use case:
 ```python